-Many of our equity exposures are investments in funds that are required to be treated as "financial institutions" for the purposes of the deduction from capital for investments in the capital of nonconsolidated financial institutions.
+Our equity exposures include investments in funds that are required to be treated as "financial institutions" for the purposes of the deduction from capital for investments in the capital of nonconsolidated financial institutions.
 If an equity investment in a nonconsolidated financial institution is 10% or more of that institution's common equity (or equivalent), then it is regarded as "significant."
-We are required to deduct from our CET1 any excess of the aggregate of our significant investments in the common stock of nonconsolidated financial institutions that exceeds 10% of our CET1, subject to certain adjustments, and all non-common significant investments must be deducted from Tier 1 or Tier 2 capital using the corresponding deduction approach.
-In accordance with the transitional provisions, as of September 2017, we must deduct 80% of this excess (the percentage of the excess that must be deducted will increase in the future) and the remainder of the aggregate of our significant investments is risk weighted at 100%.
+We are required to deduct from our CET1 any excess of the aggregate of our significant investments in the common stock of nonconsolidated financial institutions that exceeds 10% of our CET1, subject to certain adjustments.
+The remainder of the aggregate of our significant investments is risk weighted at 250%.
+All non-common significant investments must be deducted from Tier 1 or Tier 2 capital using the corresponding deduction approach.